PiBrewing/cbpi4-pt100x/README.md

 ### Changelog:

+- 27.02.25: (0.2.0.a5) Retire the old mx31865 library and move to the adafruit-circuitpython-max31865 library.
+This should prevent the false readings and the jumps between data points
 - 25.06.23: (0.1.10) Better logging description on high delta value
 - 09.06.23: (0.1.9) Updated descriptions for Sensor parameters on Hardware page.
 Updated README.
 - 28.03.23: (0.1.8) No logging options in case of Kettle or Fermenter inactivity (set reducedlogging to 0)